TryAdd/GYM-Geek/ReadMe.md

 ## : Project Development

 We first came together as a team brainstormed ideas and sketched some basic wireframes on paper.
 Later on TryAdd put together wireframes using FIGMA, which included the ERD and the frontend.
+We used Trello to coordinate and assign tasks and track our progress.

 <!-- insert screenshot -->